yt-project/yt/doc/source/visualizing/unstructured_mesh_rendering.rst

 .. code-block:: bash

-    conda install -c http://use.yt/with_conda/ yt=3.3_dev
+    conda install -c http://use.yt/with_conda/ yt

 If you want to install from source, you can use the ``get_yt.sh`` script.
 Be sure to set the INST_YT_SOURCE and INST_UNSTRUCTURED flags to 1 at the